 In a small saucepan, add the butter, milk, and honey and melt over medium heat until completely melted.
 Remove from heat.

-Grease a large bowl and transfer the dough into the bowl and cover with plastic wrap or a kitchen towel.
+Grease a large mixing bowl and transfer the dough into the bowl and cover with plastic wrap or a kitchen towel.
 Allow to rise for 1 to 3 hours, or until doubled in size.

 Bake for 30 minutes or until golden brown.